 As a general rule, a student’s academic record is confidential and will not be released to unauthorized persons without written approval from the student.
 However, under 34CFR 99.31 (a) (2) BRTC can release a student’s information to another institution in which the student seeks or intends to enroll.

-The following items are considered public information and may be made available upon inquiry unless the student requests nondisclosure: name, address, phone number, enrollment status, degrees obtained and dates conferred, and dates of attendance.
+The following items are considered public information and may be made available upon inquiry unless the student requests nondisclosure:

 Request for nondisclosure is effective until the student notifies the Registrar, in writing, that the request is to be voided.
 BRTC intends to comply fully with the Family Education Rights and Privacy Act (FERPA) of 1974 which was designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the FERPA office concerning alleged failures by the institution to comply with the Act.
-Questions concerning the Family Education Rights and Privacy Act should be referred to the Vice President for Enrollment Management.
+Questions concerning the Family Education Rights and Privacy Act should be referred to the Vice President for Student Services.

 For students who wish to pursue academic degrees at four-year colleges, BRTC provides a bridge.
 The basic academic coursework offers students an appropriate college foundation to qualify for admittance to a four-year college and prepare for successful work in the upper classes.
 The faculty is actively involved in advisement to help students with this transition.